 Information Stands - We can set up an information stand at your event to raise awareness of Samaritans

 Emotional Support - We can provide emotional support at an event that may be challenging for people.
-For example we provided listening volunteers to be available in St Peter's Square just after the Manchester Bombing and we provided listening volunteers to be available at the event in the city centre one year later.
-We can also give post-vention support to an organisation, especially schools and colleges if there has been a suicide.
+For example we provided listening volunteers in St Peter's Square after the Manchester Bombing and in the city centre a year later

-National Campaigns - We promote the various Samaritans national campaigns such as Brew Monday, Small Talk Saves Lives and Real People Real Lives across the city.
+National Campaigns - We promote national Samaritans campaigns such as Brew Monday, Small Talk Saves Lives and Real People Real Lives across Manchester and Salford.

-Our Work in HMP Manchester (Strangeways) and HMP Forrest Bank
+Working in HMP Manchester (Strangeways) and HMP Forrest Bank Prisons